aditeyabaral/fantasy-premier-league/README.md

 A project that involves collecting streaming data about English Premier League matches over a TCP socket, and performing real-time analytics on it.
 Project was implemented in PySpark, tested on version 3.0.1

+This project was submitted as part of the course requirements of the Big Data course (UE18CS322) at PES University, Bengaluru

 To run the project, use the inbuilt runner script with the input JSON file as its command line argument, as follows

 ```